 EDF Energy Networks' Use of System tariffs for general demand and generation sites are published in our Use of System Charging Statements.
-These can be obtained from our website at www.edfenergy.com, or alternatively are available on request, at a cost of £10, via the contact details on page 654.
-To locate these statements on the website; on the home page select "Networks" from the orange menu bar that runs across the screen below the logo; then select the "Go to Public Networks" link from the centre of the webpage; then select "Publicly Available Information" from the menu down the left hand side of the screen; then select "Click here for our complete statutory documents" in the yellow bar approximately a third of the way down the screen; finally select Connection, Use of System and Metering Services Documents from the list in the centre of the page.
+These can be obtained from our website at www.edfenergy.com, or alternatively are available on request, at a cost of £10, via the contact details on page 4.
+To locate these statements on the website; on the home page select "Networks" from the orange menu bar that runs across the screen below the logo; then select "Publicly Available Information" from the menu down the left hand side of the screen; then select "Click here for our complete statutory documents" in the yellow bar approximately a third of the way down the screen; finally select Connection, Use of System and Metering Services Documents from the list in the centre of the page.

-Site-specific charge schedules are issued to the customer and current supplier only.
+Site specific charge schedules are issued to the customer and current supplier only.
 Copies of the schedules are provided, on request, to Licensed Suppliers subject to any agreement with the customer.
 Schedules will only be released to other parties with the customer's approval.